 3. Click on an alert to gain context for the student's browsing activity.

-- IP range, date/time, reference number (to protect student privacy), and Request to Generate PDF are also listed in the alert.
+- IP Address, Date / Time, Reference Number (to protect student privacy), and Request to Generate PDF button are also listed in the alert.

 5. After taking a look at the specific activity of the student, admins can click "Back to List" in the upper left-hand corner of the alert for next steps.

 6. Once the Smart Alert has been fully reviewed and all administrative steps have been completed, admins can change the status to “Resolved” or “Dismissed.”